DarthBrento/MouseKeysPlusPlus/README.md

 1. Download the MouseKeys++.exe file.
 2. Run it.
 (It's that simple!)

+Note: The exe is compressed via mpress to reduce size.

 #### ... compile it yourself

 1. Download [Autohotkey](http://ahkscript.org) and install